Your source for quality wood siding and paneling in Metro Denver and Northern Colorado.

-Siding performance varies by grade, thickness, width, pattern and texture.
+Wood siding performance varies by grade, thickness, width, patter, and texture.

 Select: Generally refers to boards that have been picked as “better” than average.
 In the industry, this is an attempt to get a better product “out of grade” – getting a better board from those already graded somewhat lower.